Javascript is not enabled.

 Go to the Apply for Medicare Part D Extra Help program page at SocialSecurity.gov.

-2. Click apply online.
+2. Click Apply online.
 You’ll see the Extra Help welcome page.
 Click Find Out If You Qualify for more information about eligibility criteria.
-When you’re ready to apply, click Apply Now.
+When you’re ready to apply, choose the Previous button to return to the prior page and click Apply Now, where you’ll land on a Preparing To Use This Application page that looks similar to the Preparing To Find Out If You Qualify page.

-3. Read the information on the next screen that explains how to complete the online application.
+3. Read the information.
 When you’re done, click Next.

-4. Answer the series of personal questions.
-Click Next.
+4. Answer a series of personal questions.
+Click Next, potentially through a few pages.

 5. Your answers to the previous questions are early steps in determining your eligibility for the program.
 If you qualify so far, you’ll be asked to apply.
 Click Apply Now.